Marconiusiii/OhCraps/README.md

 #### going Off on your bets

-As mentioned in the Place Lay, and Hard Ways sections, you can take these bets Off for the next roll by typing 'o' or 'off' and hitting Enter when you are prompted for those bets.
+As mentioned in the Place Lay, and Hard Ways sections, you can take these bets Off for the next roll by typing 'o' or 'off' and hitting Enter when you are in those betting modes.
 After the very next roll, those bets will turn back On.

 #### Field and Proposition Bets